 1. Container roses

-A simple, elegant place to start is with roses in a container garden.
-This might also be a good choice for people who live in a climate that isn’t friendly to roses year-round.
-If you plant in a container, you can always bring them inside or in a greenhouse when the weather is bad.
+If you plant in a container, you can always bring them inside or into a greenhouse when the weather is bad.
 Another benefit to container roses is that you can move them around for the best lighting if needed.

-2. Arches and arbors
+2. Arches and Arbors

 Arches and arbors are beautiful, classic, and easy to pull off with roses.
 The landscaping look works best when the arches have a purpose, so try to plan them around entries to pathways, or leading from one section of the garden to another.

 All you need to do for this one is to plant a climber on either side of the arch.
-A single plant won’t grow up or over the other side, but they will meet in the middle and it will look like one big, long piece.
+A single plant won’t grow up or over the other side, but they will meet in the middle, and it will look like one big, long piece.
 You can twine and tie the stems around your arbor or archway.

-3. Rose walls
+3. Rose Walls

 If you’d like to create a rose wall, there are several ways to do this successfully.
 When you display your flowers in a vertical arrangement, it can give an entirely new look and feel to the landscape.

-4. Grow horizontally
+4. Grow Horizontally

 You can also grow your roses horizontally by training them along a fence or trellis.
 This is a good way to spruce up the look of a chain-link fence or create a border wall sectioning off parts of your garden.

-6. Create an entrance
+5. Create an Entrance

 Another way to use roses in your landscaping is to create an entrance with them.
 It could be the entrance to your front door, or the entrance to the back of the garden, or the side of your yard.